storyfeet/bob_cards_elm/rules.md

 Then each player draws back up to 6 cards, and the cycle begins again.

-Competetive, Co-op and Single player
+Competitive, Co-op and Single player
 ---------------------

 This game can be played competively, co-op and single player.
 The rules barely need adjustment.
-Simply choose the appropriate score board and everything falls into place.
+Simply choose the appropriate score board and everything almost falls into place.

-The only differences from the competative game are as follows.

-In Co-op all players use the same score counter, and win or lose together.

-In Single Player, you do not have to wait for other players to take their turns, or pass the "Player 1" token.
+For the sake of simplicity, these rules are written for competetive play.
+The changes needed for cooperative and solo play are found in the Variants section at the back.

 Winning and Scoring
 -------------------

-The game is won by scoring a number of points by performing actions on the map.
+The game is won by reaching the end of the score track first.
+Players score points by performing actions on the map.

 1. Reveal a Land Tile
     - If that tile is furthest west 2vp